 - A two-laned, two-way street with wide footpaths and large canopy trees to create a complete boulevard for shade and character. - Existing Brush Box trees are to be retained and strengthened with infill planting. - A raised pedestrian crossing incorporating traffic calming blisters to be included near Nelson Road intersection. - A midblock traffic calming blister and crossing point near Milray Street to accompany the through-block link between Tryon Road and Tryon Lane. - Proposed signalised intersection at Lindfield Avenue incorporating pedestrian crossing.

-- 2m wide footpath setout from boundary lines on both sides of the street.

-- · Wide grassed verge with tree planting.

-- · 2.1m wide parking lanes.

-- 3m wide traffic lanes.
+- 2m footpath setout from boundary lines on both sides of the street. - Wide grassed verge with tree planting on both sides of the street. - 2.1m parking lanes. - 3.2m traffic lanes.

 · Time restricted on-street parking.